Nickchapman3773/Uranium-Fever/docs/main/faq.md

   - Use healing items beyond full health.
   - Sleep beyond full health.

+- **Damage Treshold (DT) and Damage Resistance (DR) - What are DT and DR?
+How do they work?
+  - Damage Treshhold (DT) - A flat reduction in damage.
+This is applied AFTER DR. The maximum reduction in damage is 20% of the original damage value.
+Example: DT of 10 reduces a damage value of 40 to 30.
+  - Damage Resistance (DR) - A percent reduction in damage.
+This is applied BEFORE DT.
+The maximum reduction in damage is 85%.
+Example: DR of 30 reduces incoming damage by 30%.

 - **Dialogue Skill Indicator - Why was it removed?**
   - This feature was intentionally removed to enhance immersion and prevent metagaming.